esp-arduino-libs/ESP32_Display_Panel/README.md

 ## How to Use

-To use a library in Arduino IDE, please refer to the [docs](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries) for IDE v1.x.x or the [docs](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library) for IDE v2.x.x.
+For information on how to use the library in the Arduino IDE, please refer to the documentation for [Arduino IDE v1.x.x](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries) or [Arduino IDE v2.x.x](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library).

 ### Examples

-Here are some examples of using esp-display-panel.
-To access them in the Arduino IDE, navigate to `File -> Examples -> esp-display-panel`. **Each example sketch and README offer comprehensive usage instructions.
+Here are some examples of using ESP32_Display_Panel.
+To access them in the Arduino IDE, navigate to `File -> Examples -> ESP32_Display_Panel`. **Each example sketch and README offer comprehensive usage instructions.
 Please review them before compiling.**

 * Panel:
   * [Draw Color Bar](examples/Panel/DrawColorBar/): This example demonstrates how to draw simple color bar.